mcnic16/glutenfree-recipes2023/README.md

 The base.html validater did bring alot of errors up but they were all because of the jinja template.

--  The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the front ednd of the project to ensure there were no syntax errors in the project.
+-  The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the front end of the project to ensure there were no syntax errors in the project.

   -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 CSS: